citp/privacy-policy-historical/o/oa/oan/oanda.co.uk.md

-> *The following text is extracted and transformed from the oanda.co.uk privacy policy that was archived on 2015-09-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150906195702id_/http%3A//fxtrade.oanda.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the oanda.co.uk privacy policy that was archived on 2016-03-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160307102352id_/http%3A//www.oanda.com/resources/legal/united-states/legal/privacy) for the most accurate reproduction.*

-# Privacy Policy | OANDA fxTrade
+# Privacy Policy | OANDA

 ## A. Policy Statement